Our Leadership Team

 Operations Manager

 Megan joins us with nearly a decade of experience working as an early childhood educator in the North Shore.
 She holds a Master’s Degree in Early Childhood Education with an endorsement in Special Education from DePaul University.
 As a teacher, she made it a priority to incorporate play-based learning into her classroom’s daily routine.
 Megan’s passionate about nature and teaching children about the environment around them to encourage compassion and responsibility.
-In her free time, Megan enjoys spending time outdoors year round with her two young children and husband and volunteering at the Chicago Botanic Garden.
+In her free time, Megan enjoys spending time outdoors year-round with her two young children, husband.

 operations@theallianceforec.org